This guide demonstrates how to configure OpenTelemetry in Cloudflare Workers to send telemetry data to Axiom using the OTel CF Worker package.

 wrangler deploy

-View your application in Cloudflare Workers
+View your app in Cloudflare Workers

 • Under the routes section of the triggers tab, you will find the URL route assigned to your Worker.
 This is where your Cloudflare Worker responds to incoming requests.
 Vist the Cloudflare Workers documentation to learn how to configure routes